Bánh Bèo (Vietnamese Steamed Rice Cakes)

 Instructions

-- Soak mung beans overnight in water.
-Soak dried shrimp for at least 2 hours before cooking.
+- Soak mung beans overnight and dried shrimp for at least 2 hours.

-- Boil mung beans until soft (about 30 minutes).
-Mash and season with 1 tsp salt.
+- Boil mung beans until soft, about 30 minutes.
+Mash lightly and season with salt.

 Make the Batter

-- In a mixing bowl, whisk together rice flour, tapioca flour, salt, and water until smooth.
+- Whisk rice flour, tapioca flour, salt, and water in a bowl until smooth.

-- Pour 1 tablespoon of batter into each bowl.
-Steam for 6–8 minutes until opaque and set.
-Repeat in batches.
+- Pour about 1 tablespoon of batter into each bowl.

 Scallion Oil

-- Mix fish sauce, water, sugar, lime juice, garlic, and chili in a bowl.
-Stir until sugar dissolves.
-Adjust to taste.
+- Mix fish sauce, water, sugar, lime juice, garlic, and chili until sugar dissolves.

 Notes

-- Steam in batches: Avoid overcrowding so the steam circulates evenly.
+- Steam in batches so the cakes cook evenly.